-- As guided by Policy SCLP5.9, proposals for self-build or custom-build plots will be supported where in compliance with all other relevant policies of the local plan.
-This can be achieved through the delivery of allocated sites, such as this, or via various 'windfall' developments. - At the time of writing this report a total of 465 individuals and four groups are recorded on the Council's self-build and custom-build register1.
+- 8.56 As guided by policy SCLP5.9, proposals for self-build or custom-build plots will be supported where in compliance with all other relevant policies of the local plan.
+This can be achieved through the delivery of allocated sites, such as this, or via various 'windfall' developments. - 8.57 At the time of writing this report a total of 465 individuals and four groups are recorded on the council's self-build and custom-build register.
 The three defined locations within the district with the highest interest are Woodbridge; Framlingham; and Beccles, with 105 individuals interested in any area.
 Detached houses/bungalows are the most desirable house type, with semi-detached houses/bungalows, terraced houses and apartments/flats being less preferable.
-House type/size statistics from the East Suffolk Council self-build and custom register are shown in Table 2. - 8.44 Self-build projects are defined as those where someone directly organises the design and construction of their own home, where as custom-build, homes are where a person works with a developer as an individual or a group to help provide their own home (the developer may help to find a plot, manage the construction and arrange the finance for the new home).
-The latter is more of a hands-off approach, but the home is tailored to match the individual's requirements.
+House type/size statistics from the East Suffolk Council self-build and custom register are shown in Table 3.